 God forgives you—is it hard to believe that the God of creation will forgive you for doing things that do not please Him?
 There are conditions that you must understand and obey to receive forgiveness.
 This study will give Scriptures to help you understand what the conditions are.

-Jesus gives one condition; if you forgive others God will forgive you!
+Jesus gives you one condition; if you forgive others, God will forgive you!
 Yes, God forgives you IF you forgive others.
-‘To be forgiven, you must forgive’ is another way of saying it.
+So be sure to forgive others!

 Some do not believe there is a need for forgiveness since they have not done anything to require it.
-All people need forgiveness.
+Everyone needs forgiveness.

 All have sinned

-The psalmist helps us know that we are sinners at birth, why are we considered sinners at birth?
+It is clear in the Psalm that we are sinners at birth, but why?
 We turn to Romans 5:19 for the answer.
 “Clearly, through one person’s disobedience humanity became sinful, and through one person’s obedience humanity will receive God’s approval.”
 (GW)

 ♦ Romans 3:23 helps us further understand that all people have sinned.
 “For all have sinned, and come short of the glory of God;” (KJV)